pr4aveen/tp/docs/UserGuide.md

 :bulb: **Tip:**<br>

-* Projects and tasks can have any number of tags (including 0).
+* Projects and tasks can have any number of tags (including 0).<br>

-* A deadline of a project can include time.
+* A deadline of a project can include time.<br>

-* A project can have an empty description.
+* A project can have an empty description.<br>

-* `T` separates the date and time in a reminder.
+* `T` separates the date and time in a reminder.<br>

-* A reminder will be shown in the Reminder component of the sidebar at the date and time specified.
+* A reminder will be shown in the Reminder component of the sidebar at the date and time specified.<br>

-* The reminder will be removed after it is shown in the sidebar.
+* The reminder will be removed after it is shown in the sidebar.<br>

 </div>